maelvls/homebrew-amc/README.md

   Nothing is installed outside of the Homebrew environment so you don't have to worry with messing your system.
 The **only prerequisite** is to have Mactex (if you don't have it: `brew cask install mactex`).
+- **Can I use the latest version (--devel, --HEAD) from mercurial?**
+  At first, I had enabled the possibility for compiling using the `--HEAD` flag (so that it compiles using the latest sources from [mercurial]).
+  But because it required latex during the build and that the compilation of the documentation and .sty was extremely cumbersome, I disabled it (allowing me to remove ~100 loc from the formula).
 - **What are the next steps before publishing the formula to homebrew-core?** Two main problems before the maintainers of Homebrew can accept this formula into the core formulas: I rely on a pre-built